 Further, in case of Toshiba brand products which businesses are transferred outside Toshiba Group such as home appliances, we also endeavor to promote information disclosure by sharing product accident information with the companies which businesses have been transferred.

-Also, we prepare flyers on products that are subject to recall and have particularly high risks of causing a fire, such as air conditioners, vertical washer-dryers, compact fluorescent lights and battery packs for laptops.
+Also, we prepare flyers on products that are subject to recall and have particularly high risks of causing a fire, such as air conditioners, battery packs for laptops, vertical washer-dryers, and compact fluorescent lights.
 We are also developing various activities to recall our products more quickly, such as checking whether customers have any defective products when visiting them for repairs or inspections, distributing flyers together with power meter reading slips and checking whether there are any products subject to recall in care recipient’s home by care managers.

 We are requesting all Toshiba Group employees, including not only their families but also their relatives, neighbors and friends, to provide product information and to cooperate in repairing defective products.